 INTERIOR/BIA

-ADDED ON MAY 16, 2023: The BIA has issued its annual Living Languages funding opportunity to create or expand tribal language immersion programs. $5.76 million is being made available under this opportunity with maximum awards of $300,000.
-Proposals are due on August 18, 2023.
-To download the synopsis, click here.
+ADDED ON JULY 15, 2025: The Department of Interior has issued a funding opportunity for Tribes to address white nose syndrome. $1.5 million is being made available under this funding opportunity with maximum awards of $75,000.
+Proposals are due on September 12, 2025.
+To download the official synopsis, click here.
 To download the entire funding opportunity, click here.

-ADDED ON DECEMBER 22, 2022: The Department of Interior’s Fish and Wildlife Service has issued a funding opportunity to support the implementation of priority recovery actions for federally endangered and threatened species. $14 million is being made available under this opportunity with maximum awards of $2 million.
-Proposals are due on September 30, 2023.
-To download the synopsis, click here.
+ADDED ON JULY 8, 2024: The Department of Interior has issued a funding opportunity provide emergency drought relief for Tribes through the Inflation Reduction Act (Act) of 2022. $9 million is being made available under this funding opportunity with maximum awards of $2 million.
+Proposals are due on October 14, 2025.
+To download the official synopsis, click here.
 To download the entire funding opportunity, click here.

 HEALTH RESOURCES & SERVICES ADMINISTRATION